thomasgoldstein/zabuyaki/res/tiled/README.md

 * duration <seconds> <- duration of the movement.
 1 second if missing.
 * face < 1 / -1 > <- Face player(s)'s face to the set direction.
 If missing the facing is set automatically.
 * move <"player"/"players"> <- Whom to move either the 1st collided player or all the alive players.
 On missing the property "players" type is used.
+* ignorestate <- Apply the movement to players despite on their current states.
+* disabled <- Disable event.
+It cannot be run.
 * animation <animation name> <- Set sprite animation before the movement.
 On missing the property "walk" animation is used.
 * z <positive number> <- Set final player(s) z coordinate.
 Can be used to emulate flying / climbing / falling.
 * nextevent <event name> <- start this event next (it is called as if it was collided with a player).
 Such chained events might be located out of the walkable area.